Whatsapp Icon

 Pay Attention to Protein Sources

 Protein plays a critical role in healing and recovery.
 Opt for plant-based proteins that are naturally gluten-free, such as lentils, chickpeas, quinoa, and tofu.
-These protein sources also contain other beneficial nutrients like fiber and iron, which are vital for cancer patients.
+These protein sources also contain other beneficial nutrients like fibre and iron, which are vital for cancer patients.

 Ensure Adequate Vitamin and Mineral Intake

-Gluten-free diets can sometimes lead to deficiencies in certain vitamins and minerals, such as iron, calcium, fiber, and vitamin D. To combat this, incorporate a variety of gluten-free foods rich in these nutrients.
+Gluten-free diets can sometimes lead to deficiencies in certain vitamins and minerals, such as iron, calcium, fibre, and vitamin D. To combat this, incorporate a variety of gluten-free foods rich in these nutrients.
 Leafy greens, beans, seeds, and fortified gluten-free products can help meet these nutritional needs.

 Stay Hydrated